-This report identifies numerous options for action considered to be reasonable with regard to adaptation to climate change.
-Some of these options are already being applied as measures within the existing framework of statutory requirements.
-Designation as an option for action to adapt to climate change, however, has no formal implication in terms of existing legal requirements.
+This report identifies numerous climate adaptation measures and options for actions considered to be useful for adapting to climate change.
+Some of these climate adaptation measures are already being applied as measures within the existing framework of statutory requirements.
+The designation as a climate adaptation measure in this report, however, has no formal implication in terms of existing legal requirements.

 The report is meant to be a technical reference work for the stakeholders in water management and interrelated fields of action.
-It can only provide a momentary snapshot of the complex field of climate-change adaptation, which is rapidly developing with new research findings, new tools and experiences in climate and climate-impact research, and through expanding practical experience.
-Regular updates of this document will therefore be necessary, taking into account recent scientific and political developments for dealing with uncertainties and risks, as well as other current issues.
+It can only provide a momentary snapshot of the complex field of climate change adaptation, which is rapidly developing with new research findings, new tools and experiences in climate and climate-impact research, and through expanding practical experience.
+Regular updates of this report will therefore be necessary, taking into account recent scientific and political developments for dealing with uncertainties and risks, as well as other current issues.